Comparisons of Dirichlet, Neumann and Laplacian eigenvalues on graphs and their applications: Preliminaries

-Next, let's recall the notion of graphs with boundary in \cite{Pe} (See also \cite{FR93}). \begin{defn} A pair $(G,B)$ is said to be a graph with boundary if $G$ is a graph and $\emptyset\neq B\subset V(G)$ such that \begin{enumerate} \item[(i)] any two vertices in $B$ are not adjacent, and \item[(ii)] any vertex in $B$ is adjacent to some vertex in $\Omega:=V\setminus B$. \end{enumerate} The set $B$ is called the vertex-boundary of $(G,B)$ and the set $\Omega$ is called the vertex-interior of $(G,B)$.
-An edge joining a boundary vertex and an interior vertex is called a boundary edge.
-We use $G|_\Omega$ to denote the induced subgraph of $G$ on $\Omega$ which is called the interior subgraph of $(G,B)$.
-For $x\in \Omega$, we denote the weighted vertex degree of $x$ in $G|_\Omega$ as $\Deg_\Omega(x)$.
-More precisely, we define
+Next, let's recall the notion of graphs with boundary. \begin{defn} A pair $(G,B)$ is called a graph with boundary if $G$ is a graph and $B$ is a nonempty subset of $V(G)$ which is called the boundary of the graph.
+The set $\Omega:=V\setminus B$ is called the interior of the graph.
+Edges in $E(B,\Omega)$ are called boundary edges. \end{defn}

-\end{defn} There may be different definitions of graphs with boundary.
-For example, the most general one may be taken as any pair $(G,B)$ with $B\subset V(G)$ without any assumption.
-As mentioned in \cite{FR93}, the assumption (i) in Definition \ref{def-graph-boundary} has no harm when considering Dirichlet eigenvalues because the edges in $E(B,B)$ does not affect Dirichlet eigenvalues.
-Similarly, the assumption (ii) in Definition \ref{def-graph-boundary} is also natural when considering Dirichlet eigenvalues, because the boundary vertices not adjacent to any interior vertex do not affect Dirichlet eigenvalues.
-Moreover, in the study of Neumann eigenvalues in this paper, we need assumption (i) in Definition \ref{def-graph-boundary} because of the normal extension defined in \eqref{eq-normal-extension}.
-If there are edges between boundary vertices, the normal extension can not have such a simple form.
-This will then ruin the identities among $\Delta^N$, $\Delta^D$ and $\Delta_\Omega$ in the proof of Theorem \ref{thm-Diri-Neu-Lap}.